 What does a typical Supporter Journey look like?

-You may notice that there are opportunities for the donor to enter additional journeys throughout the process (e.g. if they don’t set up a direct debit, they enter journey 2C – Repeat single donor to loyal single donor).
+You may notice that there are opportunities for the legacy donor to enter additional journeys throughout the process (e.g. if they request more info from a student caller, they go onto journey 6b).
 This ensures that alumni are not just cast free if they don’t follow every step as planned, and instead fall under an alternative journey.

 How do we help to shape a Supporter Journey?

 We all need to keep the Supporter Journey in our minds as we go about our day to day work.
 Every DDAR colleague should think about how their work impacts the Supporter journey, either positively or negatively.